Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> It matters not what someone is born, but what they grow to be.
+> Show kindness but never expect it.
+Show authenticity but never expect it.
+Only the wise are indifferent to things they can't control.

 <!-- QUOTE_END -->